Factbox: A guide to nuclear talks between Iran and six major powers

 Iran would be prevented from installing further centrifuges for 15 years.

+Officials close to the talks say that Iran is also pushing to conduct what it describes as research and development with advanced centrifuges in the first 10 years as well, which Western delegations dislike.

-MONITORING AND VERIFICATION - One of the biggest sticking points in the talks has been monitoring and verification of the deal's implementation.
-The most contention issues has been access for International Atomic Energy Agency inspectors to Iranian military sites and nuclear scientists.
-Iran's Supreme Leader Ayatollah Ali Khamenei has said military sites and scientists are off limits.
-Iranian and Western officials say so-called "managed access", or access that is limited to protect legitimate military secrets, such as by blindfolding the inspectors when they are taken to a site, would be possible.
+MONITORING AND VERIFICATION - Iran and the six have yet to agree on a plan for monitoring and verification of the deal's implementation.
+The biggest sticking point here is access for International Atomic Energy Agency inspectors to Iranian military sites and nuclear scientists.
+Iran's Supreme Leader Ayatollah Ali Khamenei has said military sites and scientists are off limits, though Western officials say Iranian negotiators have indicated access would be possible.

 URANIUM STOCKPILE - Iran is to reduce its current stockpile of about 8,700 kg of low-enriched uranium (LEU) to 300 kg of 3.67 percent LEU for 15 years.
-Iran has been reluctant to ship its LEU abroad, and wants to convert much of it to a less proliferation-risky form.
-This has been a sticking point.
+But Iran is unwilling to ship LEU abroad, and wants to convert much of it to a less proliferation-risky form.
+Officials close to the talks say this issue remains unresolved.

 POSSIBLE MILITARY DIMENSIONS ("PMD") - According to the Lausanne agreement, Iran must answer queries the IAEA has about past activities that may have been related to atomic weapons research.
 But Iran has been stonewalling the IAEA probe, and Western officials have said some of the sanctions relief would depend on Iran resolving those queries.